bhisaac/5eFP/5eFP-SRD.md

 ## Otherworldly Invocation

-_Prerequisite: spellcasting or Pact Magic feature_
+_Prerequisite: Spellcasting or Pact Magic feature_

 You learn one Eldritch Invocation option from the warlock class through your study of arcane lore or an encounter with an otherworldly patron who invests a degree of power within you.
 If the invocation has a prerequisite of any kind, you can choose that invocation only if you're a warlock who meets the prerequisite.